arpitnath/cogs_of_life_project/README.md

 ```
 ~ Addition of review system
 ~ Oauth : Google, Facebook or Github
-~ Include user spotify playlist of songs/podcast in there dashboard with spotify's api
+~ Include users' spotify playlist of songs/podcast in there dashboard with spotify's api
 ```